7th Independent Battery Indiana Light Artillery: Service

-The battery was organized at Indianapolis, Indiana and mustered in for a three-year enlistment on December 2, 1861, under the command of Captain O-3 George R. Swallow.
+The battery was organized at Indianapolis, Indiana and mustered in for a three-year enlistment on December 2, 1861, under the command of Captain George R. Swallow.

 The battery was attached to Artillery, 4th Division, Army of the Ohio, to June 1862.
 Artillery, 1st Division, Army of the Ohio, to September 1862.
 Artillery, 5th Division, II Corps, Army of the Ohio, to November 1862.
 Artillery, 3rd Division, Left Wing, XIV Corps, Army of the Cumberland, to January 1863.
 Artillery, 3rd Division, XXI Corps, Army of the Cumberland, to October 1863.
 Artillery, 3rd Division, XIV Corps, to July 1864.
 Artillery Brigade, XIV Corps, to October 1864.
 Garrison Artillery, Chattanooga, Tennessee, Department of the Cumberland, to April 1865.
 2nd Brigade, 4th Division, District of East Tennessee, Department of the Cumberland, to July 1865.

 Veterans and recruits from the 8th Independent Battery Indiana Light Artillery were consolidated with the battery on March 13, 1865.
 The 7th Indiana Battery Light Artillery mustered out of service on July 20, 1865.